pkp/pkp-docs/starting-a-press/index.md

 # Steps for Starting a New Monograph Press with OMP

-Here are the main steps in setting up your Press with OMP.
+Here are the main steps in setting up your press with OMP.
 The steps are split between steps for getting started and additional steps for when you have published content.

 ## Getting Started
 1. Start by reviewing standards in professional publishing.
-Guides such as the [Principles of Transparency and Best Practice in Scholarly Publishing (Open Access Scholarly Publishing Association)](https://oaspa.org/principles-of-transparency-and-best-practice-in-scholarly-publishing/) can help ensure your planned publication(s) meet professional standards
+Guides such as the [Principles of Transparency and Best Practice in Scholarly Publishing (Open Access Scholarly Publishing Association)](https://oaspa.org/principles-of-transparency-and-best-practice-in-scholarly-publishing/) can help ensure your planned publication(s) meet professional standards.
 2. Determine the aim of your monograph series.
-What is the focus, scope and target audience for your press?
+What is the focus, scope, and target audience for your press?
 3. Determine your [author licensing and copyright policy](https://library.queensu.ca/help-services/publishing-support/copyright-authors-rights), taking into account [legal concerns](https://fra1.digitaloceanspaces.com/oapen/0b15bc6dffd247418dc23c005e0f828f.pdf)
 4. Determine your editorial guidelines and policies, such as peer review policy, copyright, guidelines for authors, and guidelines for reviewers
     * Read [Best Practices for Peer Review](https://peerreview.up.hcommons.org/)